You will enjoy advanced opportunities at Texas Tech that few bachelor's degree programs

 degree programs offer you the same level of mentoring and personalized instruction.

 Gain internship experience and perform community service.
-Texas Tech has connections with all types of child and family service agencies, including
+Texas Tech has connections with all types of child and family service agencies, including Head Start centers,

-your career goals, and provides you with meaningful experience.
+and provides you with meaningful experience.